mozilla/elasticutils/docs/queries.rst

 ..
 Note::

-   The slice happens on the ElasticSearch side---it doesn't pull all the results back and then slice them in Python.
+   The slicing happens on the ElasticSearch side---it doesn't pull all the results back and then slice them in Python.
 Ew.